craigalexander/DAS_Bingo/README.md

 ## “Open” and Bad Data Examples

-We offer two sets of squares inspired by the ~~pain~~ joy of dealing with [`#otherpeoplesdata`](https://twitter.com/search?q=%23otherpeoplesdata&src=tyah)
+We have two sets of squares inspired by the ~~pain~~ joy of dealing with [`#otherpeoplesdata`](https://twitter.com/search?q=%23otherpeoplesdata&src=tyah)